ShuDataScience/Cyclistic-Bikeshare-Capstone/README.md

     a.
 Jun-Oct are the peak seasons.
 I recommend to increase budget spent in these months.
 The marketing campaingn will be viewed by more targeted customers (casual users).
 Digital advertisement and email campaign frequency can be increased.

     b.
-The casual users are more active (by 40% roughly) at the weekend.
-Increasing the marketing campaingn at the weekend, can increase the campaign exporsure to casual riders hence increase the potential convertion rate from casual riders to annual memebers.
+The casual users are more active (by roughly 40%) at the weekend.
+Increasing the marketing campaingn at the weekend, can increase the campaign exposure to casual riders hence increase the potential convertion rate from casual riders to annual memebers.

 Findings: